 How to Use It

 Above all else, start slowly.
 "This is a marathon, not a sprint," warns Gmyrek.
 "More vitamin A isn't better, and it will increase your chances of irritation, causing you to stop using it."
 Try using it every third night for a week or two, then increasing to every other night, and finally to nightly use.
 You only need a tiny amount—about a pea-size—for your entire face.
-Apply it onto clean skin, and make sure that you're using gentle and mild products in the rest of your routine so as to not overwhelm your skin, suggests Chen, at least until your skin is used to the vitamin A.
+Apply it onto clean skin, and make sure that you're using gentle and mild products in the rest of your routine to not overwhelm your skin, suggests Chen, at least until your skin is used to the vitamin A.